 Some movie theaters are so beautiful and opulent they’re rightly called movie palaces.
 Although Chicago was once a movie palace mecca, many have been demolished over the years.

-People are buzzing about movie palaces with the release of a documentary on the subject and the announcement that the once luxurious Uptown Theatre will be restored.
+People are buzzing about movie palaces with the release of the documentary Going Attractions: The Definitive Story of the Movie Palace and the plans to restore the once-luxurious Uptown Theatre.
 Want to see haunting footage of the Uptown?
 We've got it, and other fascinating material on movie palaces, too.

 Great American Movie Theaters is a handy guidebook from the National Trust for Historic Preservation.
 It features 360 movie theaters from all 50 states, including 29 Illinois theaters such as the demolished Granada Theatre and the lovingly restored Music Box.

 The Chicago Theatre on State Street is another beautifully restored movie palace.
 Repurposed as a performing arts venue, it graces the cover of Downtown Chicago's Historic Movie Theatres, which explores Chicago's earliest movie theaters, the golden age of movie palaces—the 1920s—and beyond.